What is a credit report?

-Unfortunately, the law does mandate that the credit bureaus give you a free credit score with your free credit reports.
-However, Lexington Law offers a free credit score as well as a free credit repair consultation.
+Unfortunately, the law does not mandate that the credit bureaus give you a free credit score with your free credit reports.
+However, Lexington Law offers a free FICO credit score as well as a free credit repair consultation.
 You can get that by visiting their site or calling 800-220-0084.
 You can often order your credit score alongside your free credit report for an additional fee as well from the credit bureaus.
 However, these scores are considered FAKOs as they are not real FICO credit scores (the scores that lenders use).

 While the VantageScore (the credit score created by the credit bureaus to compete with Fair Isaac) is used by some businesses and institutions, the vast majority still rely on FICO scores to make credit decisions.
 So before you pay for any credit score, make sure that it’s one that will be useful to you.